10 tools to elevate your home cocktail bar | CNN Underscored

 $20 at Bed Bath & Beyond

-The OXO is a well-thought-out juicer with a measuring cup base that tapers in the middle to make it easy to grip while you’re squeezing a lemon for a daiquiri.
-“Fresh ingredients definitely make a difference in cocktails,” said Pardilla.
+The Oxo is a well-thought-out juicer with a measuring cup base that tapers in the middle to make it easy to grip while you’re squeezing a lemon for a daiquiri.
+“Fresh ingredients definitely make a difference in cocktails,” says Pardilla.
 “It’s worth the extra effort of juicing.”

 The juicer also comes with two reamer attachments (the pointed tops that help extract the juice, but not the pulp, from citrus): a larger one for oranges and grapefruits (try a paloma) and a smaller attachment for lemons and limes.